 Termites are the dominant soil invertebrate across the tropics, occurring in large numbers and contributing substantially to invertebrate biomass (Wood and Sands 1978; Dahlsjö et al. 2014; Tuma et al. 2019).
 The role of termites in ecosystem functioning is becoming increasingly recognised and understood (see Jouquet et al., 2011 for a review).
 Through their foraging and mound-building activities, termites redistribute soil particles, alter the mineral and organic properties of soils, influence water infiltration rates and modify soil bulk density (Jones et al. 1994; Mando et al. 1996; Konaté et al. 1999).
 Furthermore, termites are considered the major invertebrate decomposer in tropical systems (Collins 1981; Schuurman 2005; Griffiths et al. 2019) and consequently have a strong influence on nutrient cycling and distribution (Holt and Coventry 1990; Lepage et al. 1993).
 Recent studies have shown that termites can mitigate the effects of drought in tropical forests (Ashton et al. 2019) and modelling work suggests they may increase dryland ecosystem resilience to global change (Bonachela et al. 2015).

-However, there remains considerable work to be done n order to fully understand the role of termites globally, standardised quantitative methods to sample termites require improvement.
+However, there remains considerable work to be done.
+Many of the experiments and surveys documenting termite effects on ecosystem functioning have been performed at localised sites, challenging the extrapolation of the importance of termites to all ecosystems.
+In order to fully understand the role of termites globally, standardised quantitative methods to sample termites require improvement.
 Termite sampling has always been challenging and over the past twenty years has not advanced at the same pace as the understanding of the roles that termites perform in ecosystems.
 The mostly subterranean habits of termites make most conventional insect sampling techniques, such as surface pitfall traps, Winkler bags or sweep netting ineffective, and alternative methods are needed.
 Almost twenty years ago, Jones and Eggleton (2000) devised a standardised method for sampling rainforest termites that has been widely adopted.
 However, this method has been found to be inadequate or in need of modification for use in other biomes, especially in drier ecosystems.
 Moreover, active searching for termites, as prescribed by Jones and Eggleton (2000), is not the most sensible approach in habitats that either have very low termite abundance or where most termite species forage episodically and will therefore not always be detected.
 The most recent review of termite sampling methods was conducted by Jones et al. (2005), which provided a useful summary of the available methods with a focus on forest ecosystems.
 Here, we build on this review and expand the focus to all tropical biomes.

 Termites live in tropical and subtropical areas and are at their most abundant and diverse in Africa, particularly in rainforests (Dahlsjö et al. 2014).
 They generally have lower diversity in drier habitats, except in Australia where their lowest diversity occurs in rainforests (Jones and Eggleton 2010).
 Termite activity and feeding habits (constituting a range of feeding groups) also vary considerably within and among the biomes in which they occur, and termites also feed on dead plant material at a variety of stages of decomposition, including grass, wood, leaf-litter, humus and soil (see glossary).
 Moreover, most termites do not live in the substrate that they feed on, apart from for wood-dwellers that nest and feed in dead wood, and some groups have entirely subterranean colonies, whereas others live in carton nests or soil mounds.
 All of these aspects of termite biology require consideration when designing sampling protocols, which need to be tailored according to habitat and the termite community.